streiten/ciconia/README.md

 # Ciconia
-Expirience bird migration!
+Experience bird migration!
-Track a bird with an daily email while on its journey.
+Track a bird with a daily email while on its journey.

 ### Features
 * Syncing real-time data from movebank.org studies to local database